Modifications, hints, tips and technical information for the

 If you find that your freshly charged battery is not delivering around 8.3 or 8.4 volts after removing it from the charger, or your battery meter on the GD-77 is only indicating two-thirds with a freshly charged battery, or you see your battery charger flickering between red and green when nearing full charge - these are all signs of Li-Po cell imbalance within the battery.
 To partly reverse this situation, you should let your battery fully discharge, then fully charge for a few cycles.
 In order to keep your battery in good condition, it might be best to only occasionally let the battery fully discharge, before recharging it again.
 Don’t do this too often though, as that will shorten the life of the battery.

-Different power supply for the
+Different power supply for the charging base

 (Credit to Jason VK7ZJA)

 Can I use my shack 13.8 volt power supply to power the charging base for the